pauby/ChocoPackages/automatic/adobereader/README.md

 This package installs/upgrades the Multi-lingual ("MUI") release.
 In some cases, this package will by default be able to install over the top of a language-specific installation.
 Otherwise, this package will exit and require either a manual uninstall of the language specific installation or having the parameter '/OverwriteInstallation' set to do this automatically.

-## Note

-If the package fails on Windows 8.1 or earlier, this might be due to the installation of kb2919355 (which is a dependency of this package) if your system is not up-to-date.
-This KB requires a reboot of the system before the adobereader package installs successfully.

 ## Package installation defaults

-By default, **installation** of this package:
+By default, this package:

 - Will _NOT_ install a desktop icon.
 - Will _NOT_ install the Adobe Reader and Acrobat Manager ("ARM") service.
+It the service already exists, it will _NOT_ remove it (it will disable it unless enabled by parameters).
 - Will _NOT_ uninstall language-specific installations.
 - Will configure Reader to only **check for updates manually** with confirmation for install.

-However, **upgrades** to Adobe Reader via this package:

-- Will _NOT_ remove an existing desktop icon or add one when there isn't.
-- Will _NOT_ install the AdobeARM service.
-- Will _NOT_ remove the AdobeARM service (though it will disable it unless enabled by parameters).
-- Will _NOT_ re-enable updates (if disabled via package parameter)

 ## Package Parameters